 Within REACH – a cleaner, greener future

-Through REACH, Deakin is working with governments, industry and education partners to establish a multi-billion-dollar bioeconomy in Victoria.
-Our researchers are pushing the limits of technological innovation to deliver energy and recycling solutions that reduce landfill, fossil fuel emissions and the devastating costs of global warming.
+Through REACH, Deakin is working with progressive industry, government and education partners to establish a multi-billion-dollar bioeconomy in Victoria.
+Our researchers are working with scientists from CSIRO, other universities and TAFE institutes to push the limits of technological innovation and deliver energy and recycling solutions that reduce landfill, fossil fuel emissions and the devastating costs of global warming.